-What are Accounting Reports?
+1. What are Accounting Reports?

 Accounting reports are powerful tools that can provide you with periodic statements on a company’s financial status within a specific time or period.
 They are compiled based on financial information derived from business accounting records.
-You can check the company’s finance’s health and infer insights about your business from accounting reports.
+You can check the company’s financial health and infer insights about your business from accounting reports.

 An accounting report should be quantitative as accounting itself is all about numbers.
-Also, accounting reporting has financial nature.
+Also, accounting reporting has a financial nature.
 Usually, some people consider accounting reports to be equivalent to financial statements.
 Last but not least, accounting reports are very important in terms of management, law, evaluation, and many other aspects.
-Therefore, they must be readable, clear and accurate.
+Therefore, they must be readable, clear, and accurate.

-Accounting Report Examples: 4 Types of Accounting Reports
+2. Accounting Report Examples: 4 Types of Accounting Reports

 Financial accounting reports are to reveal important information to the outside.
 You are telling them how much money your company made or lost.
 Here are the three most common accounting reports that you should know about.

-Income statement
+Income Statement

 Income statements tell you how profitable your business was during a given reporting period.
 A typical income statement contains three parts: total revenue, total expenses, and net income.